 |✔ Staff Pick|

-- Keep your night vision intact by using a red flashlight when observing!
+- Red lights keep your night vision intact when observing!

 - The Night Vision Flashlight uses two red LED’s for even illumination